RickySeverino/x86-assembly-practice/README.md

 To compile the program, make sure 'Makefile' is in the same directory as the file.

-The following will will compile the code
+The following will compile the code

 ```
 make all